hallios/hallios.github.io/_posts/2023-06-08-basics-of-machine-learning.md

 The strength of reinforcement learning is that it's a general framework that can be applied to a wide range of tasks, including robotics, game playing, navigation, and many others.

 In the next chapter, we'll delve into Natural Language Processing (NLP).
-As usual, let me know if you want to discuss further about reinforcement learning or if you have any questions!
+Let me know if you want to discuss(discord: gary23w#2706) further about reinforcement learning or if you have any questions!

-<div id="basicsml16"></div>
+<div id="basicsml18"></div>

 ## Natural Language Processing (NLP).